-5. Conclusions and further works
+5. Conclusion and Further Works

-Some possibilities to enable particle swarm optimization algorithm to self-adapt its parameter are discussed in this paper based on some ideas from literature and new proposed mechanism.
+Some possibilities to enable particle swarm optimization algorithm to self-adapt its parameter are discussed in this paper based some ideas from literature and new proposes mechanism.
 For illustrative purpose, a demonstrated example of adaptive PSO algorithm is proposed to adaptively set the inertia weight and acceleration constants.

-The computational experiment on a typical vehicle routing instance implies that the adaptive PSO algorithm can perform better than GLNPSO algorithm in terms of solution quality but with slightly slower computational time.
-However, more computational experiment is required in order to make generalization of the result.
-Also, further works is still needed to explore more mechanisms for adapting other parameters of PSO algorithms, such as; number of particles, number of neighbors, and number of iterations.
+The computational exper 3 ent on a typical vehicle routing instance implies that the adaptive PSO algorithm can perform better than GLNPSO algorithm in terms of solution quality but with slightly slower computational time.
+However, more computational experiment is required in order to make generalization of the solution of the solut